pingcap/docs-tidb-operator/en/deploy-on-azure-aks.md

 ## Deploy TiDB Operator

-To deploy TiDB Operator in the AKS cluster, refer to the [*Deploy TiDB Operator* section](get-started.md#deploy-tidb-operator) in Getting Started.
+Deploy TiDB Operator in the AKS cluster by referring to [*Deploy TiDB Operator* section](get-started.md#deploy-tidb-operator).

 ## Deploy a TiDB cluster and the monitoring component